 Has Poland introduced such legislation?

-Processing of employees' biometric data
+Processing employees' biometric data;

 Read more